AshlyRuiz/Project2/README.md

 - [X] App has a collection view with the same list of movies
 - [X] Uses a tab bar controller to switch between collection view and table view screens

-The following **optional** features are implemented:

-- [ ] Make an additional network call to another end-point.
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough